 Fortunately, professor Albert van Giffen was able to strike a deal whereby the hunebed was dismantled and its 50 or so boulders stored in a six metre deep pit nearby.
 The smaller D54 Havelte was left standing, but was camouflaged beneath a hill of sand.

-Immediately after the war, the components of D53 were dug up again, and by the end of 1949 the task of reconstructing the passage grave was under way, based on detailed drawings made by Van Giffen during his 1918 survey of the monument.
-By 1950, the hunebed was fully restored on its site, as if it had never been removed.
+Immediately after the war, the components of D53 were dug up again, and by the end of 1949 the task of reconstructing the passage grave was under way, based on detailed drawings and photographs made by Van Giffen during his 1918 survey of the monument.
+By early 1950, just three months later, the hunebed was fully restored on its site, as if it had never been removed.